Cost-Per-Hire: The Hidden Metric Impacting Costs

 4. Optionally include vacancy costs

 Vacancy cost = average cost per day × average days open × number of hires.
-This captures lost productivity or revenue when a role sits unfilled.
+This formula captures lost productivity or revenue when a role sits unfilled.

 5. Sum the totals